 When I talk about excellence today, I do so as a matter of aspiration, not reality.
 As Vince Lombardi said, “If you pursue perfection, you may be able to catch excellence.”
 Aspirations are very powerful.
 As Paul wrote, “Not I’ve already obtained perfection, but I press on.”

 In my work on excellence, I’ve had various impetuses:

 1. Reading: Years ago, I read Addicted to Mediocrity by Frankie Schaeffer, son of Francis, who noted that Christians are not known for their excellence.
 Why?
-As a business student, I also read In Pursuit of Excellence by Tom Peters, and later From Good to Great by Jim Collins.
+As a business student, I also read In Search of Excellence by Thomas Peters and Robert Waterman, and later Good to Great by Jim Collins.
 Is excellence only relevant in the business world?

 In seminary, I read Between Faith & Criticism by Mark Noll.
 Evangelical scholarship since 1950s has come a long way.
 As a teacher, I’ve used scholarly biographies such as A Place at the Table on the life of George Ladd: a great scholar, but lacking as a father, husband, and churchman.
 Deeply stung by a negative review, he started drinking; some sobering lessons can be learned.

 2. Quest for own identity: My ongoing quest to refine my understanding of my own identity contributed as well: What does it mean for me to be a Christian scholar?
 How is that different from being a non-Christian scholar?

 In an SBL Forum, former SBL president Michael Fox contended that faith and scholarship cannot coexist.
 He promoted the ideal (some might say “myth”) of neutral, scientific, unbiased scholarship; faith = bias.
 Do you agree?
 Disagree?
 Why or why not?